tony-507/my-project-s-/README.md

   - alien can also shoot bullets
   - the ship gets a shield every 2 level, with a corresponding shield image
   - the highest score can be kept even after quitting game by writing it to an external text file

+Since I have not played the real version of the game, my modification is different from the true game.

 ## Data